AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 Add Local Egress on VPC/VNets
 Adding Egress Control on VPC/VNet changes the default route on VPC/VNet to point to the Spoke Gateway and enables SNAT.
 Egress Control also requires additional resources on the Spoke Gateway.VPC/VNets

-Now the diagram should look the following
+Now the diagram should look like the following:

 ![Vpc](images/egress_vpc.png)